-Book lists are posted on the bulletin boards and the Law Center website.
+Book lists are posted on the Law Center website.
 Most books may be purchased at the following locations: LSU Union Bookstore; Claitor's Law Books and Publishing Division (3165 South Acadian Thruway); and the Law Center Publications Institute (W103).
 All books published by the Law Center Publications Institute are sold only at the latter location.